IheomaNwuzor/Efficient-Store-Executive-Level-Retail-Analytics-/README.md

 ## Integration Strategy
 The project covers the following integration and scope areas:

-•	Data Preparation: Cleaning, joining, blending, and pivoting datasets as needed.
+•	Data importation and Preparation: Cleaning, joining, blending, and pivoting datasets as needed.

 •	Metrics & KPIs, Calculated Fields